eigeno/BERToneIndicators/README.md

 **Introduction**

 **Tone indicators** (written as /tone) are a tool used to **reduce ambiguity,** conveying information that is generally lost online.
 The literal text of informal communication like a tweet is often **insufficient to determine the meaning**, which relies on much a larger, inaccessible context.
 Tone indicators attempt to address this issue.
-Using data from Twitter, we built a BERT model to **classify the tone indicator tag** associated with a sentence.
+Using data from Twitter, we built a BERT model to **classify the tone indicator tag** associated with a sentence. a visualization of the BERT model architecture is available in the documents folder.
 We then analyzed the various **attention heads** to gain semantic insight into which sets of words or other linguistic features are most associated with certain tone indicators.

 **Dataset**